aheltonsjma/digital-strategy/01_Introduction.md

 By structuring our digital strategy as a living document, we have the freedom to respond quickly to external conditions, such as rapid shifts in technology and real-time digital metrics reporting.
 A transparent document such as this also keeps the museum publicly accountable for progress and momentum.

 Given that the world of technology is more fast-paced and dynamic than the museum world, it will be important to scale our efforts in proportion to what our staff and resources can adequately manage at a given time.
-This digital strategy will outline what projects the museum is currently engaged in that support this strategy, as well as a plan for future projects and the timeline/resource needs estimated for completion of those projects.
+This digital strategy will outline what projects the museum is currently engaged in that support this strategy, as well as a plan for future projects and identify the resources needs estimated for completion of those projects.

 ###An Open-Source Repository